• Home |

 Capacity

-Although actual capacity varies by model, 9mm offers greater capacity than most other popular concealed carry calibers.
-Because 9mm cartridges are smaller than .40 S&W or .45 ACP, they don’t take up as much space in a magazine, which allows for greater round capacity.
+Although actual capacity varies by model, 9mm offers greater capacity than most other popular concealed carry cartridges.
+Because 9mm rounds are smaller than .40 S&W or .45 ACP, they don’t take up as much space in a magazine, which allows for greater round capacity.

 Cost and Availability

-9mm Luger ammo is pretty affordable compared to other popular pistol calibers.
+9mm Luger ammo is pretty affordable compared to other popular pistol cartridges.
 That means you won’t need to drop a ton of cash on your carry ammo.

 Because practice loads are relatively cheap, you can hone your skills without hurting your bank account.
 Since weapon proficiency is a necessary component of defensive shooting, this is another major perk for 9mm.